What Is a Tradeline and How Does It Impact My Credit Score?

 • A mortgage you’ve paid consistently for 10 years

 If you’re struggling with your credit score or to open new tradelines, you may want to consider becoming an authorized user.
-An authorized user is someone who has permission to use another account holder’s credit card to make purchases but is not legally required to pay the debt.
+An authorized user is someone who has permission to use another person's credit card account to make purchases but is not legally required to pay the debt.
 If the credit card company reports the authorized user’s account to the three major credit bureaus (Experian, Equifax, and Transunion) it could impact their credit score positively or negatively.

 Authorized users should look for a trusted cardholder with a record of on-time payments on their card, a low credit utilization rate (CUR, the total balance divided by the credit limit) and a long account history.[6]